kanzitelli/rn-bounceable/README.md

 ### Expo Web

-Since `rn-bounceable` uses Reanimated 2, we need its Babel plugin to be applied.
+Since `rn-bounceable` uses Reanimated 2, we need its babel plugin to be applied.
 Expo Web doesn't transpile modules by default, so we'll need to tell it to transpile the library.

 1. Install `@expo/webpack-config`: